 Carpal Tunnel Syndrome

-Carpal tunnel syndrome is a common condition that affects the hand and wrist, caused by pressure on the median nerve as it travels through the wrist.
-This pressure can lead to numbness, tingling, weakness, or pain in the hand and fingers, often making everyday tasks more difficult.
+Carpal tunnel syndrome (CTS) is a common condition that occurs when the median nerve in the wrist is compressed.
+This condition often leads to numbness, tingling, weakness, or pain in the hand and fingers, making it difficult to perform routine tasks like typing, gripping objects, or using a mouse.

-The carpal tunnel is a narrow passageway in the wrist made up of bones and ligaments.
-It houses the median nerve, which controls movement and sensation in parts of the hand.
+The carpal tunnel is a narrow passageway located in the wrist, made up of bones and ligaments.
+It houses the median nerve, which controls sensation and movement in parts of the hand.

 Common Causes